apollographql/apollo-server/docs/source/deployment/heroku.md

 ---
-title: Apollo Server on Heroku
+title: Deploying with Heroku
+sidebar_title: Heroku
-description: How to configure and deploy your GraphQL server
+description: Deploying your GraphQL server to Heroku
 ---

 Heroku is a common Platform as a Service that allows you to deploy your Apollo Server and have a functional GraphQL endpoint.